Announcing Our New Deep Dive Course

 - Adopted an economic lens to understand race and racial inequity in America

 - Confronted new realities of how personal financial decisions impact the racial wealth gap

 - Developed a new understanding of the opportunity to align their money to racial equity values

 - Designed concrete action commitments and plans to align money to values

 - Identified a values-aligned community to support them on their journey

-Chris White – Chris’s 24-year career in financial services has been primarily focused on market structure, technology and innovation.
+Chris White (pictured, bottom left) – Chris’s 24-year career in financial services has been primarily focused on market structure, technology and innovation.
 He is the founder and CEO of two companies, ViableMkts, an advisory firm that provides strategic guidance on financial technology and fixed income market structure and BondCliQ, a start-up company that is building an innovative central market system for corporate bonds.
 In addition to ViableMkts and BondCliQ, Chris is the founder and editor of the Friday Newsletter and a professor at the New York Institute of Finance and Columbia where he teaches a course in market structure mechanics and electronic trading.

 - This course will provide an intimate cohort of like-minded women for participants to learn from, lean on, and inspire as they move through, and beyond, the course into concrete action planning.

 - The course is open to all members of the IFB community who make a commitment to participate fully (attending all sessions and completing course activities).
 Sessions will be live via Zoom.

 - It will be offered live in three 2-hour sessions over a 3-month period.
 All participants will join the live presentations, during which they will hear from expert speakers.